 Allegations that did not fall under the jurisdiction of the City were referred to a county, state or federal agency for review.
 Examples of this include credit card, welfare, unemployment and mail fraud.

-12 cases with founded allegations and subsequent control weaknesses resulted in 13 corrective actions surrounding:
+The 9 cases with substantiated allegations or control weaknesses resulted in 21 corrective action recommendations surrounding:

-To see a summary chart of the 87 cases closed, click here.
+To see a summary chart of the 87 cases closed in 2017, click here.